NikiMorona/NikiMorona/README.md

 ---

 ### 🔭 Curiosities:
-- I am studying Mandarin and English in my spare time.
+- I am studying Mandarin, English and German in my spare time.
 - I like go to the gym and ride bike.
-- I'm a tifosi - 16/44.
+- I'm a tifosi - 16/44, but I like Piastri too.
 - Pokémon.
 - POP, R&B, Kpop...
 ---